Roni Fatahillah

-Roni Fatahillah (born 7 November 1993) is an Indonesian professional footballer who plays as a central defender for Liga 2 club Nusantara United.
+Roni Fatahillah (born 7 November 1993) is an Indonesian professional footballer who plays as a central defender.

 Club career

 Roni started his football career with PS Kwarta Deli Serdang club then moved to Gresik United and in 2016 he joined PSMS Medan.

 In 2017, he played with PSMS Medan in Liga 2 and they managed to be runner-up 2017 Liga 2 as well as a club promotion to 2018 Liga 1.